Edgar Brandt: Method

 With the rise of the industrial revolution, machine production was replacing handcraftsmanship.
 Therefore, the metal industry was dominated by cast iron, which was mass produced inexpensively and efficiently which meant that it was also limited both technically and artistically.
 With this in mind, Brandt realized early on in his career that artist and manufacturers were operating from two different perspectives.
 From the eyes of artists, manufacturers were more interested in the number of sales rather than the process or the technique.
 Therefore, manufacturers would choose the pieces that were the easiest to produce or the ones that had the most commercial potential.
 On the other hand, from the eyes of manufacturers, artist created pieces that were too complex and difficult to reproduce.
 Consequently, it was Brandt's task to align art and industry to make well-realized designs but not at the cost of reproduction.
-Brandt once said, “the artist must utilize the means that science has placed at his disposal; to preserve or hold on to the old methods is an absurdity” (Kahr, 20).
+Brandt once said, “the artist must utilize the means that science has placed at his disposal; to preserve or hold on to the old methods is an absurdity”.
 Thus, instead of continuing with mass production that was commonly used at the time, he implemented the idea of serial production in his workshop.
 Ultimately, this means that Brandt used machines to simplify the preparation and parts and their assembly but would then go in and add his own handwork and hand finishing to the pieces to add his own personal touch to each of the elements.

 Shift in Technology

 Brandt was always familiar with the changing nature of technology and design.
 Therefore, it comes as no surprise that when the metal industry introduced new methods of welding, Brandt familiarized himself with the technique and implemented it into his work.
 In 1903 French engineers designed the oxyacetylene welding torch.
 This torch allowed ironworkers to join two pieces of metal quickly.
 The torch could heat up small areas of metal which would then allow the metal to become its own joining material that would eliminate traditional joining methods such as collaring or riveting.
 Shortly after its release, Brandt was able to master this new technique and became one of the earliest champions of the welding gun.
 As a result of his mastery of the oxyacetylene welding torch and other forging methods, Brandt was able to develop his own personal style.

 In 1908, Brandt put this new method of welding to the test when he designed an Art Nouveau wrought-iron stair rail for M. Bardedienne.
 In the stairway banister, Brandt created individual pieces that were then all welded together to create an overall composition.
-Many of Brandt's colleagues remained averse to the idea of this new technology; they felt “the only worthwhile ironwork was that done by a single artisan using the ancient methods” (Kahr, 31).
+Many of Brandt's colleagues remained averse to the idea of this new technology; they felt “the only worthwhile ironwork was that done by a single artisan using the ancient methods”.
 However, this new technique allowed Brandt to have great success due to the fact that many of his designs could not be produced if it were not for this new method of welding.